 The SPO is responsible for the programmatic, scientific, and technical aspects of applications and grants.
-The SPO's responsibilities include, but are not limited to, developing research and research training programs to support the CIRM mission; providing consultation and assistance to applicants and grantees in scientific and programmatic areas, including interpretation of CIRM grants policies and procedures, and performing post-award administration such as review of progress reports, coordinating site visits and closing out grants.
-The SPO works with the SRO in preaward administration, and with the GMO in post-award activities.
+The SPO's responsibilities include, but are not limited to, developing research and research training programs to support the CIRM mission; providing consultation and assistance to applicants and grantees in scientific and programmatic areas, including guidance on CIRM grants policies and procedures, and performing postaward administration such as reviewing progress reports, coordinating site visits and closing out grants.
+The SPO works with the SRO in pre-award administration, and with the GMO in post-award activities.
 The name of the SPO and his/her contact information is provided with the NGA.